noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 _Note: This package is required by Visual Studio to compile c/c++ code and by CMake to determine available compiler options.
 It will also cause CMake file generation to fail, if not enabled._

 If you selected Visual Studio 2017 Community Edition, you will need to update to the most current version.

-(This requirement is not needed for Visual Studio 2019 installations.)
+_Note: This requirement is not needed for Visual Studio 2019 installations..but, it is a good idea to have the most up-to-date compiler features._

 <br/>